ruiHut/ruiHut.github.io/README.md

-# ruiHut.github.io Thit repo is define my static blog use hugo build
+### ruiHut.github.io is static blog space use hugo build